 National Trust Formby, Victoria Road, Freshfield, Formby, Liverpool L37 1LJ

-The National Trust is celebrating 50 years of looking after the Formby coastline with its miles of beaches, sand dunes and pine woods.
+The National Trust has looked after the Formby coastline with its miles of beaches, sand dunes and pine woods for over 50 years.
 In 2014, it opened the Formby asparagus trail to connect walkers to the area’s rich asparagus growing history.
 Spend the day by the sea and come home with asparagus spears to dip in to your boiled eggs at breakfast.

 Discover More Foodie Walking Trails.